User Guide

 About

-To sell ancillary services with a Ferroamp system, you need to sign up for Varberg Energi’s “Flex Battery” offer.
+To sell ancillary services with a Ferroamp system, you need to sign up for an offering from a service provider.
+At this point Varberg Energi provides ancillary services from the Ferroamp-system.

 – 1 battery system